I'm Giving the Disgraced Noble Lady I Rescued a Crash Course in Naughtiness: Anime

 In August 2022, it was announced that the novels would be adapted into an anime television series.
 It was produced by Zero-G and Digital Network Animation, and directed by Takashi Asami, with scripts written by Hiroki Uchida, character designs handled by Miori Suzuki, and music composed by Masato Kōda.
 The series aired from October 4 to December 20, 2023, on Tokyo MX and other networks.
-The opening theme song is "Ikenai Etranger" (イケナイエトランゼ), performed by VTuber Yui Hizuki, while the ending theme song is "Graceful World", performed by Saori Hayami.
+The opening theme song is "Ikenai Etranger" (イケナイエトランゼ), performed by VTuber Yui Hizuki, and the ending theme song is "Graceful World", performed by Saori Hayami.
 Crunchyroll is streaming the series outside of Asia.